 FlarmNet supports the stealth-mode, which is integrated in every FLARM®-device.
 FlarmNet authorized devices don't show any FlarmNet-data of aircraft with enabled stealth-mode.
 To make it short: Only who wants to be seen is displayed.

-Be careful, some other devices may have the ability to display FlarmNet data without this restriction, therefore only submit data if your are willing to allow others to see these.
-Also some Web-Projects displaying traffic data may publicly display FLARM-Data and use FlarmNET to identify you, if you register.
+Be careful, some other devices may have the ability to display FlarmNet data without this restriction, therefore only submit data if you are willing to allow others to see these.

 How does FlarmNet protect the privacy of FlarmNet users?

-Flarmnet data is only made available for use by third parties if usage conditions are adhered to.
+FlarmNet data is only made available for use by third parties if usage conditions are adhered to.
 These usage conditions limit proliferation and display of data.
-Flarmnet datasets to be downloaded by anybody are protected through encoding.
+FlarmNet datasets to be downloaded by anybody are protected through encoding.
 The purpose of encoding is to make FlarmNet data available in non human readable form.
-Please note that encoding does not mean encryption.
 With adequate knowhow, files are readable to third parties.

 Be Careful: FlarmNet data can be decoded by anybody with appropriate knowledge on data encoding/decoding.
 There are no means of protection for your data from unauthorized third party decoding.
 If you don't want your data to be made publicly available, don't register at FlarmNet.
 If you already have registered, please delete your data or contact us.
 We take your privacy concerns seriously and will help you deleting your data if required.

 Is FlarmNet affiliated with OGN?